bluewhalesystems/sold/macho/README.md

 Mach-O is an executable and linkable file format.
 It was originally created for the Mach kernel-based system.
-Since NeXTSTEP is based on the Mach kernel and the modern macOS/iOS is a direct descendent of it, Mach-O is now universally used as an object file on the Apple systems.
+Since NeXTSTEP is based on the Mach kernel and the modern macOS/iOS is a direct descendent of it, Mach-O is now universally used as an object file for the Apple systems.

 In this document, I'll explain Mach-O by comparing it with ELF.